|

 Aphrodite -- The myth features Aphrodite not as the “goddess of love” but a force of erotic madness, irresistible and destabilizing, disrupting reason and order.

-Demeter -- How can life continue after irreversible loss?
+Demeter -- How can life continue after great loss?
 What happens when loss seems to define the structure of reality itself?
 There is recovery, but with loss of innocence.

 Hermes -- How cunning intelligence makes its way, gets what it wants, in the world.
 It is the mind that survives by deception, disingenuous wit, rather than force.